observatorycontrolsystem/observatorycontrolsystem.github.io/components/configuration_database.md

 - **Site** - The top level of the model.
 It contains a 3 character site code (often the closest airport code), and lat/lon/timezone information
 - **Enclosure** - A 4 character enclosure code representing a physical enclosure at a site
-- **Telescope** - Contains a 4 character telescope code as well as telescope specific information that aids in calculating target visibility, such as the horizon and hour angle limits and zenith blind spot of the telescope
+- **Telescope** - Contains a 4 character telescope code as well as telescope specific information that aids in calculating target visibility, such as the horizon and hour angle limits and zenith blind spot of the telescope.
+Also contains a numerical aperture used to group telescopes of similar size.
 - **Instrument** - Specific instance of an **Instrument Type** on a **Telescope**, containing one or more science cameras and one autoguider camera and the current observational state
 - **Instrument Type** - Generically defines a class of instruments on one telescope aperture size.
 Contains a lot of details about overheads and properties relating to instruments of this type
 - **Instrument Category** - The broad category that this Instrument Type is part of.
 Usually two categories of Imager and Spectrograph is sufficient to cover most instrument types